cherrared/tutorials-eco/04-fifth-gen-mobile-technologies/README.md

 ### UE provisionning

-Provision a UE in the 5G core network using the WebUI
+Provision a UE in the 5G core network using the WebUI (localhost:5000), see the **Option 2: Run UE on a separate container** in https://github.com/free5gc/free5gc-compose

 ### Attachment procedure